micahhsu/micahhsu.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
-My name is Micah Hsu, and I'm a junior mechanical engineering student at UC Berkeley.
+My name is Micah Hsu, and I'm a senior mechanical engineering student at UC Berkeley.
 Check out my portfolio and my resume on this website.
 This website is still a work in progress, and I'm still in the process of adding projects.
 Feel free to check back soon to see more!